 Second, car insurance is designed to protect you from paying out of pocket for vehicle damage and liability expenses.
-A two-car fender bender can cost $9,000, while an accident with a death runs into the millions.
-Go with the best coverage you can afford, in order to be better financially protected.
+A two-car fender bender can easily cost thousands, while an accident with a death can run into the millions.
+Go with the best coverage you can afford so that you will be better financially protected.

 Car insurance is a must for college students, but finding affordable rates or insurers that meet student needs can be tricky.
-The insurers on this list offer more affordable rates than average for college students, while also excelling in certain areas such as pricing, discounts, or services.
+The insurers on this list offer more affordable rates than average for college students while excelling in certain areas such as pricing, discounts, or services.

 The six-month premium quotes we pulled used a 19-year-old female college student with a “B” average.
 Our fictional student had no prior accidents and drove a 2014 Toyota Corolla while living off-campus near Texas A&M University.
-Toyota Corollas were voted one of the best cars for teens by Consumer Reports, and Texas car insurance rates are also middle of the pack compared to other locations.
+Consumer Reports voted Toyota Corollas one of the best cars for teens, and Texas car insurance rates are also middle of the pack compared to other locations.